petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 I've commented the above code, but let's go ahead and dig a little deeper into the structure of the mixin.
 Like I said above, the first thing we should do is check that the `$args` argument is a map, and depending on the result, we'll either throw an error, or move on.

-Next, let's check if a module was passed to the `$use` argument, and if not, let's treat any `$key->$value` pairs as plain CSS, and like we decided above, we will also throw a warning to the user to let them know that the mixin shouldn't be used for plain CSS, but we will continue to output the styles and not error out.
-If a module was passed, let's move on to check whether or not the module actually exists within our `$customizer` variable, like before we will either error out with a warning, or move forward.
+Next, let's check if a module was passed as the `$uses` argument; if not, let's output any `$key->$value` pairs as plain CSS.
+Also we will throw a warning to the user to let him know that the mixin shouldn't be used for plain CSS output.
+If a module was passed, let's move on to check whether or not the module actually exists within our `$customizer` variable (the palette map), like before we will either error out with a warning, or move forward.

 Now, since we want to be able to pass multiple customizable properties into a single instance of the mixin, we need to iterate over each of those arguments.
 So, from within our conditional statement that checks whether or not the module exists, let's add the following code: